thiblahute/meson-website/FAQ.md

 ## How do I do the equivalent of Libtools export-symbol and export-regex?

 Either by using [gcc symbol visibility](https://gcc.gnu.org/wiki/Visibility) or by writing a [linker script](http://ftp.gnu.org/old-gnu/Manuals/ld-2.9.1/html_mono/ld.html).
 This has the added benefit that your symbol definitions are in a standalone file instead of being buried inside your build definitions.
-See for example [here](https://github.com/jpakkane/meson/tree/master/test%20cases/linuxlike/3%20linker%20script).
+An example can be found [here](https://github.com/jpakkane/meson/tree/master/test%20cases/linuxlike/3%20linker%20script).